 Subscription revenues.
 Subscription revenues are primarily comprised of fees that give customers access to the ordered subscription service, related support and updates to the subscribed service during the subscription term.
 Pricing includes multiple instances, hosting and support services, data backup and disaster recovery services, as well as future upgrades, when and if available, offered during the subscription period.
-In addition, we offer three separately priced enabling technologies: Discovery, Orchestration and Performance Analytics.
 We typically invoice our customers for subscription fees in annual increments upon execution of the initial contract or subsequent renewal.
-Our average initial contract term was approximately 36 months for the three months ended March 31, 2014 and 32 months for the three months ended March 31, 2013.
-Our contracts are generally non-cancelable, though customers can terminate for breach if we materially fail to perform.
+Our contracts are generally non-cancelable during the subscription term, though a customer can terminate for breach if we materially fail to perform.

 We generate sales directly through our sales team and, to a lesser extent, through our channel partners.
 Sales to our channel partners are made at a discount and revenues are recorded at the discounted price when all revenue recognition criteria are met.
 From time to time, our channel partners also provide us referrals for which we pay a referral fee.
-We pay referral fees to channel partners and other third parties typically ranging from 5% to 15% of the first year's annual contract value.
-These fees are included in sales and marketing expense.
+We pay referral fees to channel partners and other third parties, which typically are 15% of the customer's ACV.
+The referral fees may vary depending on the level of activity the partner performs in the sales process.
+We include these fees in sales and marketing expense.

 Professional services and other revenues.
 Professional services revenues consist of fees associated with the implementation and configuration of our subscription service.
 Our pricing for professional services are primarily on a time-and-materials basis.
 We generally invoice our professional services monthly in arrears based on actual hours and expenses incurred.
-Other revenues include primarily fees from customer training delivered on-site or publicly available classes, royalties from licensing training materials, attendance and sponsorship fees for our annual Knowledge user conference and other customer forums.
+Other revenues primarily include fees from customer training delivered on-site or publicly available classes, royalties from licensing training materials, attendance and sponsorship fees for our annual Knowledge user conference and other customer forums.
 Typical payment terms require our customers to pay us within 30 days of invoice.